WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 13. On **LON-DC1**, select **Start**, enter **cmd**, and then select **Command Prompt**.

-14. In the **Administrator: Command Prompt** window, enter the following command, and then press Enter:
+14. In the **Administrator: Command Prompt** window, enter the following command, and then select Enter:

     ```
     gpupdate /force